GitGuardian/ggshield/README.md

   ```
   Usage: ggshield scan repo [OPTIONS] REPOSITORY

-    clone and scan a REPOSITORY.
+    scan a REPOSITORY at a given URL or path

-    REPOSITORY is the clone URI of the repository to scan. example:
+    REPOSITORY is the clone URI or the path of the repository to scan.
+    Examples:

     ggshield scan repo git@github.com:GitGuardian/gg-shield.git

+    ggshield scan repo /repositories/gg-shield
   ```

 ## Install command